stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 across your Applications.
 This is useful for more complex authentication scenarios (*like single sign on*).

-You can create an Application and Directory at once like so:
+You can create an Application and Directory together for convenience:

     application = client.applications.create({
         'name': 'My Awesome Application',